broma-arma/BromA-A3-Framework-Mark3/README.md

 ### TO DO (priority order):
 -
-*	- [ ] BUG: HC isn't working anymore, AGAIN.
+*	- [X] BUG: HC isn't working anymore, AGAIN.
 Sometimes it works, sometimes it gives a DAC WP generation failure.
 IT'S A MYSTERY!
 		- Make sure HC loads before anything else.
-*	- [ ] JIP BUG: Groups and units aren't loaded correctly upon joining.
+*	- [X] JIP BUG: Groups and units aren't loaded correctly upon joining.
 *	- [X] JIP BUG: Respawn plugin not working for JIPs.
 *	- [X] JIP BUG: If you JIP as a certain group, you will not get your correct loadout.
 *	- [X] BUG: Parameters orders are inverted, my fault.
-*	- [ ] BUG: If two units join the same automatically named group, they will be called *.
+*	- [X] BUG: If two units join the same automatically named group, they will be called *.
+*	- [?]
+BUG: JIPs won't be able to fire even after the lock has been lifted.
+*	- [X] Platoon Roster main group names isn't working for the server(?)/singleplayer(?)
+*	- [ ] BUG: Framework is now hanging because of something, might be the Commander Lock, I dunno.
+*	- [ ] I might have to reconsider the whole dependency system for plugins, weird behavior.
+*	- [?]
+Radio Freq generator needs to be finished |
+		- I need to reconsider what needs to be designated.
+*	- [X] Commander lock needs to be finished to account for TVT.
+*	- [ ] Final improvements to DAC so that works with camps, difficulty settings and other factions.
 *	- [ ] Add default pre-placed units.
-*	- [ ] Add a general plugins settings file.
+*	- [X] Add a general plugins settings file.
 *	- [ ] Add all the proper endings.
 *	- [ ] Fix the ending screen.
-*	- [ ] Work all current loadouts to have proper variables.
+*	- [X] Work all current loadouts to have proper variables.
-		- [ ] Loadouts still need Crewmen, Snipers and Pilots and maybe other things.
+		- [X] Loadouts still need Crewmen, Snipers and Pilots and maybe other things.
+*	- [ ] Make a list of names and surnames divided by background and assign them to the units.
+	*	- [ ] Finish the rest of the names.
-*	- [ ] There are a bunch of new pre-set units, maybe add them DAC default units with vehicles included.
+*	- [X] There are a bunch of new pre-set units, maybe add them DAC default units with vehicles included.
 *	- [ ] Rewrite the casualty cap to account for units, acquired from inputted groups.
 *	- [X] Make it so all relevant groups are declared for each side, maybe as blu/op/ind_mainunits?
 *	- [X] BUG: ALL parameters are fucked and not being broadcast over network, double check.